 The efforts of the MAD managed by Enhance La Jolla and the BID managed by the La Jolla Village Merchants Association complement one another to both physically improve the Village and promote it as a destination.

 Who decides what services to provide?

-Will the City control the money or will Enhance La Jolla control the money?
+Does the City control the money or does Enhance La Jolla control the money?

-Enhance La Jolla will have control over how property owner assessments are spent with the City’s administrative oversight.
-Assessments will be collected via property tax bills and held by the City in an account designated solely for the La Jolla Village MAD.
+In approving the formation of the MAD, property owners also elected Enhance La Jolla to manage the property owner assessments with the City’s administrative oversight.
+Assessments are collected via property tax bills and held by the City in an account designated solely for the La Jolla Village MAD.